We use git reset to revert to a specific commit in a Git repository. There are a couple of options depending on what you want to achieve:

 Resetting to a Specific Commit

-.
+If you want to reset your branch to exactly match the state of a specific commit, you can use git reset.
 This is a more forceful operation and should be used with caution, especially if the commit you’re resetting to is not the most recent one.

 -